truecharts/website/docs/manual/SCALE/guides/getting-started.md

 This step may be optional but is recommended for advanced users and/or those who which to assign specific IPs to their SCALE applications.
 We have a full guide explaining the setups on the [MetalLB-Config Setup Guide](https://truecharts.org/charts/enterprise/metallb-config/setup-guide) page on how to setup MetalLB and disable the integrated Loadbalancer.
 Please refer to that page for more info

-## CNPG/Prometheus Operators installation and migration guide for older users
+## CNPG/Prometheus Operators installation

 ![CNPG](img/icons/cnpg.png) ![Prometheus](img/icons/prometheus-operator.png)

 Many of our popular apps for TrueNAS SCALE use CloudNativePG or CNPG for short and will require the `Cloudnative-PG Operator` and `Prometheus Operator` to be installed **PRIOR** to installing an app using CNPG.
 That's why if you are unsure if you're using any apps with CNPG we advise users to install the `cloudnative-pg`/`prometheus-operator` operators first before attempting to install apps.
 If you are migrating from a different CNPG operator, please see the [CNPG Migration Guide](https://truecharts.org/manual/SCALE/guides/cnpg-migration-guide) for steps on installing the `cloudnative-pg` operator and migrating.
-As well, see this [News article](https://truecharts.org/news#prometheus) on removing the old built-in prometheus operator
+As well, see this [FAQ entry](https://truecharts.org/manual/FAQ#operators) on removing the old built-in operators

 For new users just starting out with TrueNAS SCALE, you may simply install `cloudnative-pg` and `prometheus-operator` from the TrueCharts Community Catalog before continuing.